motiondeveloper/eKeys/README.md

     The keyframe group animation is called via the line:

     ```javascript
-    animationGroupName.anim();
+    animationGroupName.anim(time);
     ````

+    - time: The time to animate according to, in seconds

 The main advantage is that every property of a keyframe (it's time, value and easing) is set via expressions.
-This means they can easily be controlled and linked to other properties, a must when doing any sort of template creation or automation within after effects.
+This means they can be controlled and linked to other properties, a must when doing any sort of template creation or automation within after effects.

 ## Example